rushilma/thesis/algorithms.typ

 == Stability of Low-Degree Algorithms

-With these notions of low-degree functions/polynomials in hand, we can consider algorithms based on such functions.
+With these notions of low degree functions/polynomials in hand, we can consider algorithms based on such functions.

 #definition[
   A _(randomized) algorithm_ is a measurable function $alg :(g,omega) mapsto x^* in Sigma^N$, where $omega in Omega_N$ is an independent random variable.
 Such an $alg$ is _deterministic_ if it does not depend on $omega$.